Debby van Riel - Associate professor

 Scholarships, grants, and awards

-- Dr. Emmie de Wit, RML NIH, Montana US.
-The Collaboration with Dr de With is based on on our joint interest in the pathogenesis of 1918 H1N1 Influenza virus (Spanish flu)
+The Collaboration with Dr de Wit is based on on our joint interest in the (neuro) pathogenesis of respiratory viruses including 1918 H1N1 Influenza virus (Spanish flu)

 This collaboration resulted in several joint publications (Bauer 2023; van Riel 2020; Munster 2020; te Velthuis 2018; de Wit 2018; Chutinimitkul 2010; van Riel 2010; de Wit 2010; van Riel 2007; Munster 2007; van Riel 2006).

 Dr. Femke de Vrij and Prof. Kushner, department of Psychiatry, Erasmus MC, The Netherlands: